grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 }
 ```

 After adding and implementing the third example, the variability of elements count becomes obvious.
-Now that we have three examples, we see even more clearly that we have redundant constructors and redundant fields for each element in the list and if we added a fourth example for three elements, we’d have to add another constructor, another field and another element of the sum computation.
+Now that we have three examples, we see even more clearly that we have redundant constructors and redundant fields for each element in the list and if we added a fourth example for three elements, we'd have to add another constructor, another field and another element of the sum computation.
 Time to generalize!

 How do we encapsulate the variability of the element count so that we can get rid of this redundancy?
 A collection!
 How do we generalize the addition of multiple elements?
 A foreach loop through the collection!
 Thankfully, C# supports `params` keyword, so let's use it to remove the redundant constructor like this: